History

 Collaboration and work at the Center continues with the support of ministry and academic officials in Iraq, as well as the Embassy of the Republic of Iraq in Washington, DC and the US Embassy in Baghdad.
 In 2021, TARII furnished and equipped the Center, with it’s library, hostel, and office, with the support of the US Embassy, including the shipment of the TARII library collection to Baghdad.
 Collection donations, however, are ongoing so the library continues to grow.

-Since 2022, TARII also has a regional office at the Iraqi Institute for the Conservation of Antiquities and Heritage in Erbil.
+Since 2022, TARII also has a regional office in Erbil now located at the University of Kurdistan Hewler.

 Also in 2022, TARII became a registered non-governmental organization (NGO) in Iraq and the Kurdistan Region of Iraq, a rare status for US-incorporated NGOs.